-Marie CASTANOExpanding your business abroad?
+Marie CASTANOExpanding your business to China?
 Discover the importance of a specialized translation!
-HI-COM

 When it comes to dual localization, brand name translation, especially into languages such as Chinese, Japanese, and Arabic, can be very sensitive, and despite the fact the end result may only consist of one or two words or characters, the amount of time, research, and effort involved to arrive at this point can be enormous.
 This is especially the case in China, where one character may have several meanings, and these meanings may morph into something completely different when paired with another character.